Stockton University

 Stockton University is a public university in Galloway Township, New Jersey, United States.
 It is a part of New Jersey's public system of higher education.
-It is named for Richard Stockton, one of the New Jersey signers of the U.S. Declaration of Independence.
+It is named after Richard Stockton, one of the New Jersey signers of the U.S. Declaration of Independence.
 Founded in 1969, Stockton enrolled its first class in 1971.
 Stockton is accredited by the Middle States Commission on Higher Education.
-The university has a second campus in Atlantic City.
+The university has a second campus located in Atlantic City.